kevwalsh/carota/_posts/2015-01-06-what-to-bring.md

 #### If you're camping

-* Food: Expect to bring your own (and coolers and ice etc).
+* Food and drinks: Expect to bring your own (and coolers and ice etc).
 We might structure a bit some meals and need some volunteers if many of you are camping.
 * Tent, sleeping & cooking stuff.
 * You won't have access to the house but there'll be an outdoor shower, kitchen, toilets set up.
 * we'll have plenty of ice on hand to keep drinks cold.